txt.lurk.org

 just as users of an existing instance, but as collective

-administrators of their own instance <a href="#fn2"
+administrators of their own instance <a href="#fn3"

-class="footnote-ref" id="fnref2"
+class="footnote-ref" id="fnref3"

-role="doc-noteref"><sup>2</sup></a>.
+role="doc-noteref"><sup>3</sup></a>.
 And this is really the key

-still be able to connect and reach out to many many many others.
-For
+humanly scaled, and still be able to connect and reach out to many

-instance, very recently, it was very exciting to see the new <a
+many many others.
+For instance, very recently, it was exciting to

 href="https://social.toplap.org">social.toplap.org</a> instance